 Exelon Generation, which operates the Byron and Dresden nuclear plants, announced last year that it intends to retire Byron’s plant this month.
-Dresden, which is in Morris, is slated to close in November.
-The Byron plant is licensed to operate for another 20 years, Dresden for another 10.
+Dresden, which is in Morris, is slated to close in November, although the Byron plant is licensed to operate for another 20 years and the Dresden plant for another 10 years.

 The whole area has “certainly out-punched its weight class” in making their feelings known about this situation, Kinzinger said.
-They should continue to keep the pressure on the people making this decision, which are those in Springfield, he said.
+They should continue to keep the pressure on the people making this decision – those in Springfield, he said.

 “They [local leaders] feel the same frustration everybody does, which is, ‘We can speak louder, but are people listening?’”— U.S. Rep. Adam Kinzinger

-Be optimistic, but realistic and recognizing that this might not be resolved until the very last minute, Kinzinger said.
+Be optimistic, Kinzinger said, but realistic and recognizing that this might not be resolved until the very last minute.

 “The sad thing about it is, nuclear feels like a hostage because everybody’s in agreement that nuclear should stay open,” he said.
 “It’s these other issues and dates and timelines that are being held which is holding nuclear hostage.”

-Both the Democratic Party and the Republican Party are failing the American people by holding onto their leverage and stoking outrages against each other, Kinzinger said.
+Kinzinger said both the Democratic Party and the Republican Party are failing the American people by holding onto their leverage and stoking outrages against each other.

 “We’re not solving real problems,” he said.
 “The nuclear issue is something that we all agree on that we can solve – but everybody’s hanging onto their leverage.”